B8ni/bottoni/_posts/2022-08-07-fail-learning-ai-post.md

 That's guided me here.

-5 months ago I restarted again.
-The approach to Machine Learning was gradually different and this seems to be efficient and effective.
+**5 months ago I restarted again**.
+The approach to Machine Learning was gradually different and this seems to be very efficient and effective.

-I followed FastAI course and in one week a completed all lectures.
-During that week I developed a simple system:
+I followed [FastAI course](https://course.fast.ai/).
+In one week a completed all lectures and developed a simple system:
 - a box classifier which identified the kind of box with an accuracy of 97%;
 - a web app, which took a picture, sent it to the model and showed the result;
 - everything deployed in test environment.

 Hope to show it as soon as my current company will make it possible.
-It was funny, I accomplished more in that week then in 6 years of try and fail.
-But everything died again.
+It was funny, I accomplished more in that week then in 6 years of try and fail. **But everything died again**.

 I was got overwhelmed with work.
 It pushed me to say goodbye to Machine Learning.
 You know, when something really interesting you, one day you succeed. **That day is not today**.

-Today I'm back to the mean, to the normality [^3].
+After other 5 months, today, I'm back to the mean.
+To the normality [^3].
 I understood that life is not easy and is not linear.
 At the time I'm writing both my sons got Covid19, high fever, zero sleep.
 I understood to embrace those things, the gifts that life give to us [^4].